Vyral/kristy-moore-recruiting/_posts/2019-01-14-dealing-with-sight-unseen-buyers.md

   https://s3.amazonaws.com/vyralmarketing/Kristy+Moore/LXR+Real+Estate+Coaching-+Dealing+With+Sight+Unseen+Buyers.mp4
 pullquote: >-
-  You don’t want to miss any opportunities for your buyer, and you want to get them into a house on their timeframe.
+  You don’t want to miss any opportunities for your buyer, and you want to get them into a house within their time frame.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true